-Graduation requirements specified by state regulations and by the beord of education shall be completed before a student is awarded a high school diplomator certificate of achievement for qualifying students with disabilities, and before the student participates in graduation exercises.
-The superintendent/designee shall develop procedures to give reasonable prior notification of graduation requirements to all students.
+Graduation requirements specified by state regulations and by the bBoard of education shall be completed before a student is awarded a high school diploma/or certificate of achievement for qualifying students with disabilities.-and before the student participates in graduation exercises.
+The sSuperintendent/designee shall develop procedures to give reasonable prior notification of graduation requirements to all students.